Muzaffar-Ahmad10/Asian-Resturent/README.md

   ## info
   * This section is for general purposes use, we inform our special discount and offers throughout this section to our customers,
+  * Customers can see upcoming events or any news about the restaurant,
+  * Customers can see what meal-deal is available for the upcoming Weeekend,